menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dickinson Center is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dickinson Center is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dickinson Center is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Dickinson Center who work in healthcare (10.89%), office and administrative support (10.33%), and community and social services (8.20%).

 Setting & Lifestyle